What are the benefits of a genetic diagnosis?

 Who do I contact for any billing questions?

 The HudsonAlpha Clinical Services Lab is customer-focused.
 Our team members have advanced degrees and are highly experienced in the design and completion of next-generation sequencing projects of all types.
 They bring extensive experience and knowledge that enable us to provide the best in support.
 Success begins with the design of the project, the efficient execution of the project, analysis of the data and supporting the customer to ensure that the data and reports generated will meet their needs.
 To achieve all of these goals we have teams for each project who work with the customer to ensure that we understand their needs and meet them to the customer’s satisfaction.
 After completion of the project, we continue to support your needs and are available to answer your questions and assist you in reviewing the information that we have generated.
-Please contact us for any billing questions at 256-327-0438.
+For patient/legal guardian/other payment, contact us at 256-327-0434 or email@example.com.
+For institutional billing, contact us at 256-327-9670 or firstname.lastname@example.org.